Guard Rails and Impact Ratings

 - Are there any federal or other rules or guidelines for guard rails?
 No: there are no government regulations regarding guard rails, other than fall-protection railing on mezzanines or elevated platforms.
 Consequently, there is no standard definition of what impact ratings actually represent, and no requirement that guard rails have been tested or engineered to any particular strength.
 Facilities where pedestrians and forklifts operate in the same space aren’t regulated at all for floor-level applications.
 No requirements are set for the presence of guard rails or how heavily those rails must be built.

 - What’s the industry standard?
-According to the MHI (Material Handling Industry)’s Protective Guarding Group, acceptable guard rails are designed to deflect a 10,000 pound collision at 4 miles per hour.
-But manufacturers all test their systems separately.
-For instance, Steel King released its full testing methodology for its Steel Guard rail system.
+While there is no industry standard, many guardrail manufacturers state their products are designed to withstand a 10,000 pound collision at 4 miles per hour.
+The MHI (Material Handling Industry)’s Protective Guarding Group is currently working toward standards, but has not yet reached any conclusions.
+Various manufacturers test their systems separately.
+For instance, Steel King releases its full testing methodology for its Steel Guard rail system.
 The company tested its system by driving an 8,000-pound, sit-down counterbalance forklift with pneumatic tires into an 8′ guard rail.
 The lift traveled in reverse at 5 miles per hour at initial impact.
 After the one-second impact, the guardrail had a 6″ dent.
 There was no damage to the forklift, and no observed damage to the concrete floor; no anchor bolts had been loosened, bent, or pulled out.
 The result for a two-rail system was a rating of 13,000 pounds.
 Every manufacturer will test differently, and many will do what Steel King did, and document exactly how their ratings were calculated.
-Since guard rail is essential safety equipment, it’s important to know how published impact ratings were calculated and tested.
+Since guard rail is critical safety equipment, it’s important to know how published impact ratings were calculated and tested.

 - What are the limitations?
 A fully-loaded forklift carries 8,000 to 10,000 pounds, so an adequate guard rail should be able to deflect it.
 However, this can be counted on the first time it’s hit.
 Previous collisions may reduce that rating.
 If you’re protecting people in a work cell, traffic aisle or other area, it’s crucial to identify and replace damaged/weakened guard railing.
 I recommend that you replace any damaged railing, even if it is protecting machinery or a facility wall or other areas that don’t typically have people present.
 Also, look at the way the impact has been transferred to the floor.
 Seemingly minor impacts can reduce guard rail effectiveness.